Matt Maltese: 2022–present: Quiet Recordings, Driving Just to Drive, and Hers

-In October 2022, Maltese released his new single "Mother".

-In December 2022, Maltese announced that his new album would be releasing in 2023.
-He then released a teaser for a new track followed by a single in January 2023 titled "Driving Just To Drive".
-The same day as this single was released Maltese announced his new album titled "Driving Just To Drive" would release on April 28th, 2023.
+Maltese's next single "Mother" was released in October 2022.
+In December 2022, Maltese teased his third album.
+He then released a teaser for a new track followed by a single in January 2023 titled "Driving Just to Drive".
+The same day as this single was released, Maltese announced the album would be titled Driving Just to Drive for a 28 April 2023 release date.